keithZmudzinski/EHR_Parser/README.md

           + 'comorbidity': Looks for other related afflictions aside from chf, ami, or pna
           + 'pt_summary': Looks for the age and gender of the patient
         + If 'types' is not specified, all types will be used.
+        + Currently, if more than three types are desired, it is faster to not specify any types and let the API process all types, than it is to specify 4+ types.
+This just means the user will have to extract the specific types they want from the returned JSON object.
       + Name: 'file'
         + Type: file object
         + Description: Allows a text file to be uploaded in place of the 'text' parameter.
-The contents of the uploaded file is then parsed, the same way 'text' is.
+The content of the uploaded file is then parsed, the same way 'text' is.
         + **NOTE**: Exactly one of 'text' and 'file' can be used in the same request.
 If both are used, or neither are used, a 422 error response will be returned.
         + Example using the python requests library:
         ```